VEGOILS-Palm gains on worries of low edible oil supplies

 By Fransiska Nangoy

-JAKARTA, April 18 (Reuters) - Malaysian palm oil futures rose on Monday tracking strength in other edible oils on China's Dalian exchange, supported by lingering concerns over tightening global supplies amid the Russia-Ukraine conflict.
+JAKARTA, April 18 (Reuters) - Malaysian palm oil futures rose on Monday, tracking other edible oils on China's Dalian exchange, supported by lingering concerns over tightening global supplies due to the Russia-Ukraine conflict.

-The benchmark palm oil contract FCPOc3 for July delivery on the Bursa Malaysia Derivatives Exchange gained 0.98%, to 6,382 ringgit ($1,502.88) a tonne by the midday break.
+The benchmark palm oil contract FCPOc3 for July delivery on the Bursa Malaysia Derivatives Exchange gained 2.23% to 6,461 ringgit ($1,519.16) a tonne by closing.

 The contract posted 9% weekly gain last week.